MicrosoftDocs/azure-dev-docs/articles/java/migration/windup.md

 ## What results can I get from WindUp?

-The outcome of the discovery and assessment phases is a detailed report that provides a roadmap for the migration and modernization of the legacy application, including recommendations for the target platform, technologies, and migration approach.
+The outcome of the discovery and assessment phases is a detailed report that provides a roadmap for the migration and modernization of the Java application, including recommendations for the Azure platform and migration approach.
 The report serves as the foundation for the next stages of the migration process, and helps organizations take decisions about how to modernize their applications for maximum benefits.

-The report generated by Windup provides a comprehensive overview of your legacy application and its components.
+The report generated by Windup provides a comprehensive overview of the application and its components.
 You can use this report to gain insights into the structure and dependencies of the application, and to determine its suitability for migration and modernization.

 ### Summary of the analysis

-The first page of the report lists all the technology tags (see Figure 20).
-In the discovery phase of the analysis, WindUp detects the technologies that are used in the application and summarises them as a list of tags.
+The landing page of the report lists all the technologies that are used in the application.

-When you click on the application link, you are taken to the main dashboard (see Figure 21).
-This dashboard provides a summary of the analysis, including the number of transformation incidents, the incidents categories, or the story points.
+The dashboard provides a summary of the analysis, including the number of transformation incidents, the incidents categories, or the story points.

 ![Summary report](./media/windup/report-summary.png)

-If you zoom in on the Incidents by Category pie chart (see Figure 22), you can see the number of incidents by category: Mandatory, Optional, Potential, Information.
+When you zoom in on the _Incidents by Category_ pie chart, you can see the number of incidents by category: _Mandatory_, _Optional_, _Potential_, _Information_.
+The dashboard also shows the _story points_.
+The story points are an abstract metric commonly used in Agile software development to estimate the level of effort needed to implement a feature or change.
+WindUp uses story points to express the level of effort needed to migrate a particular application.
+It does not necessarily translate to man-hours, but the value should be consistent across tasks.

 ![Summary incident](./media/windup/report-summary-incident.png)

 ### Discovery report

-The discovery report is a report that is generated only for the Discovery Phase.
+The discovery report is a report that is generated during the _Discovery Phase_.
-That means that you will find the list of the technology used by the application in the Information category.
+It shows the list of technologies used by the application in the _Information_ category.
 This means that WindUp is just informing you about the technology that it discovered.

 ![Discovery report](./media/windup/report-discovery.png)

 ### Assessment report

-The summary of the analysis (Figure 20 andFigure 21) only gives you an overview of the transformation issues that would need to be solved to transform your application.
+The assessment report gives an overview of the transformation issues that would need to be solved to migrate the application to Azure.
-These "Issues" are also called "Incidents" and have a severity (mandatory, optional, potential, information).

-When you click on "Issues", you see all the transformation incidents sorted by severity (see Figure 25).
-You have the name of the incident (e.g., Windows file system path), the number of incidents found in the entire application, the level of effort you will need to solve this incident, and the story points (number of incidents x the effort).
+These "_Issues_", also called "_Incidents_", have a severity (_Mandatory_, _Optional_, _Potential_, _Information_), a level of effort and the number of story points (number of incidents x the effort).

 ![Assessment report](./media/windup/report-assessment.png)

 ### Detail information for a specific issue

-For each incident, you will get more information about it (the issue detail, the content of the rule, etc.), but also the list of all the files that are affected by this incident.
+For each incident, you can get more information (the issue detail, the content of the rule, etc.), but also the list of all the files that are affected by this incident.
-Figure 26 shows the details for the "Windows file system path" in the application.

 ![Issue detail](./media/windup/report-assessment-detail.png)

-Then, for each file/class that is affected by the incident, you can click on it.
-By doing so, WindUp will jump into the source code and highlight the line of code that created the issue.
+Then, for each file/class that is affected by the incident, you can jump into the source code to highlight the line of code that created the issue.
-For example, Figure 27 highlights the line of code inside a Java class that breaks the rule of the Window path.

 ![Issue code](./media/windup/report-assessment-code.png)